Definition of Available for Sale of Securities

 The key differences are as follows:

-- Available for sale securities are valued at the realizable value, whereas trading securities are valued at face value.
+- Available-for-sale securities depend on their realizable value, while trading securities are at face value.

-- The unrealized gain on available for sale securities will be transferred to other comprehensive income until sold.
+- The unrealized gain on available for sale securities will transfer to other comprehensive income until sold.
 Then, the net gain or loss is transferred to the income statement on sale.
-In contrast, the profit or loss on sale in trading securities is directly recorded into the income statement, i.e., the profit and loss account.
+In contrast, the profit or loss on sale in trading securities is directly recorded in the income statement, i.e., the profit and loss account.

 Advantages